(L to R) Rene de Lagarde, Tony Daniels and Dennis de Lagarde. “Standing next to our stand-by, Normandie”.

-The Normandie Bar opened for business in 1937 and many of our family members considered it their favorite watering hole!
+When the Normandie Bar opened for business in 1937, many of my family members considered it their favorite watering hole!

-Our Uncles Frank, Richard, Ron and even our father were frequent visitors to this establishment, much to the disillusionment of our mother.
+My Uncles Frank, Richard, Ron and even my father were frequent visitors to this establishment, much to the disillusionment of my mother.

 The Normandie Bar